cffls/matic-docs/docs/develop/network-details/full-node.md

 ## Overview

-- Have the one machine prepared.
+- Prepare the Full Node machine.
-- Install the Heimdall and Bor packages on the Full Node machine.
+- Install Heimdall and Bor packages on the Full Node machine.
 - Configure the Full node.
 - Start the Full node.
 - Check node health with the community.